10 Best Places to Visit in Southern Spain beyond Costa del Sol

 Ubrique is a remote traditional Andalusian white town (pueblo banco) in the valley of Rio Ubrique between two natural parks: Grazalema Natural Park and Los Alcornocales Natural Park.

-If you are after authentic pueblo blanco in a supreme natural setting, you should head to Ubrique.
-Visitors of Ubrique probably would never guess, but this rather sleepy and utterly beautiful Andalusian town is world-renowned for the leather industry supplying Hermes, Chanel, Louis Vuitton, Gucci, and other world’s top designers.
+If you are after authentic Pueblo Blanco in a supreme natural setting, you should head to Ubrique.
+Visitors of Ubrique probably would never guess, but this rather sleepy and utterly beautiful Andalusian town is world-renowned for the leather industry supplying Hermes, Chanel, Louis Vuitton, Gucci, and other world-celebrated top designers.

 Malaga is the capital of Costa del Sol and the birthplace of Pablo Picasso.

-Costa del Sol is about the sparkling sun, vibrant beaches and world-known flavorsome food from Spain.
+Costa del Sol is about the sparkling sun, sandy beaches, and world-known flavorsome food from Spain.
 And Malaga, the capital of Costa del Sol proves it the best.
 Undoubtedly, Malaga is one of the best Spain vacation spots and one of the best cities in Spain for leisure and pleasure as it is one of the most beautiful beach cities in Spain.

-– visit Alcazaba, the Moorish palace form the 11th century;
+- visit Alcazaba, the Moorish palace from the 11th century;

 - visit La Manquita, Malaga’s Cathedral;